tobyweston/essential_acceptance_testing/manuscript/introduction.md

 > As a <type of user>, I want <some goal> so that <some reason>

 This is pretty much the accepted definition of a user story but I don't think it's the full story.
-In practice, teams settle on their own style of writing stories loosely inspired by this definition.
+In practice, teams settle on their own style of writing stories loosely based by this definition.
 Some teams write stories on index cards, others write tasks or work items on post-its whilst others write up the background analysis in JIRA.
-Each team may think of these are "stories" but to adhere to the spirit of the definition, a link to acceptance criteria needs to be established.
+Each team may use these to work out what to deliver and each may think of these as "stories".
+But to adhere to the spirit of the definition, a link to acceptance criteria needs to be established.

 >D ## Tasks vs stories {#tasks-vs-stories-aside}
 >D
 >D It's easy to get confused with the difference between tasks and stories.
-It's useful to capture discrete tasks, things like "pay the gas bill", "talk to Bob in Commodities about their new API", but if these don't satisfy the "implementation _implies_ business value" proposition, chances are they're not stories.
+It's useful to capture discrete tasks, things like "pay the gas bill" or "talk to Bob in Commodities about their new API", but if these don't satisfy the "implementation _implies_ business value" proposition, chances are they're not stories.
 >D
->D The team lead role can suffer this a lot but keeping track of todo items needn't muddy the waters when it comes to planning the story delivery of the team.
+>D The team lead role can suffer from this a lot but keeping track of todo items needn't muddy the waters when it comes to planning the story delivery of the team.
 It's important to realise that tasks or todo items fit more appropriately under project or team management and not story planning.
 That way, it's easier to pick the right tool to manage them.
-David Allen's [Getting Things Done](http://amzn.to/YwwTSX) is a great example.
+David Allen's [Getting Things Done](http://amzn.to/YwwTSX) is a great way to manage your todo pile.

 Why is this discussion important?
 How we interpret the definition of user stories has a knock on affect on how we choose to implement an acceptance testing strategy.
 If the story definition is vague and sprawling, it's difficult to be define concise acceptance criteria.
 Without clear acceptance criteria, it's difficult to be clear about what we're supposed to develop.
-Without understanding what we're supposed to build, it's difficult to know we've actually built it.
+Without understanding what we're supposed to build, it's difficult to know when we've actually built it.

 Sticking to the letter of the definition above can lead to ambiguous requirements.
 We need to work a little harder.
 The spirit of the definition should encourage us to think about requirements from the customer's perspective, clearly articulate the goal and solidify _why_ it's important (the _so that_ clause).
 Articulating the goal will likely take more that a single sentence on an index card.
 That's where defining acceptance criteria can come in handy.